mattermost/mattermost-test-management/data/test-cases/plugins/zoom/general/Zoom_icon_in_app_bar.md

 **Expected**

-The user should be navigated to the Zoom meeting with the Personal Meeting ID on Zoom.
-After step 2, the user should be navigated to the Zoom meeting with Unique Meeting ID on Zoom.
-After step 3, the user should get the slack attachment to select the type of meeting to create in the desired channel or DM/GM on MM.
-After step 4, the user should get the message about an already created Zoom meeting and should get the slack attachment with the option to select `Create New Meeting` or `Join Existing Meeting` in the desired channel or DM/GM on MM.
-After step 5, the user should get the message about an already created Zoom meeting and should get the slack attachment with the option to select `Create New Meeting` or `Join Existing Meeting` in the desired channel or DM/GM on MM.
+The user should get the message about an already created Zoom meeting and should get the slack attachment with the option to select `Create New Meeting` or `Join Existing Meeting` in the desired channel or DM/GM on MM.